 Taller crops go at the back (or north side if you are in the northern hemisphere).
 Tomatoes, peas on a trellis, and beans should not be positioned where they cast shade over lettuce or herbs.
 In a limited space, place tall containers against a wall or railing and shorter containers at the front.

 Consider companion planting logic.
-Tomatoes and basil share a container productively and benefit from proximity.
+Tomatoes and basil share a container well and benefit from proximity.
 Mint should always have its own container.
 Beans fix nitrogen in the soil, which benefits neighboring containers over time.

 Common Beginner Mistakes and How to Avoid Them